 The answer to the question “is WordPress secure?” is it depends.
 WordPress itself is very secure as long as WordPress security best practices are followed.

 It’s important to note that WordPress security vulnerabilities extend beyond WordPress core into the themes or plugins you install on your site.
-According to a recent report by wpvulndb.com, of the 2,837 known WordPress security vulnerabilities in their database:
+According to our WordPress Vulnerability Annual Report, of the 1,628 vulnerabilities disclosed in 2021:

 5 Common WordPress Security Issues